UPDATE JANUARY 2016: Our latest survey is reported here – Amazon Sellers Survey 2016: The Results.

 An amazing breadth of products can be sold on eBay, and on Amazon to a lesser extent.
 In the breakdown of categories sold, three categories for home and family life came out on top in our survey – home and kitchen, toys and games, and baby products.

-Categories more associated with leisure follow – beauty, health, electronics and books.
+Categories more associated with leisure follow – beauty and health, electronics and books.
 Perhaps this is an indication that families turn to marketplaces to save money on the essentials, and sellers are simply fulfilling that demand?

 Which categories do you sell in?